apache/camel-website/content/blog/2024/03/camel45-whatsnew/index.md

 We added the concept of _profile_ to running Camel standalone or via camel-jbang.
 For example camel-jbang runs in `dev` profile by default, and `camel-main` would run in `prod` profile by default.

-Using profiles allows you to have profile-specific _application.properties_ files, such as `application-dev.properties` that that can provide environment-specific configuration, for example hostname, username and passwords for connecting to systems.
+Using profiles allows you to have profile-specific _application.properties_ files, such as `application-dev.properties` that can provide environment-specific configuration, for example hostname, username and passwords for connecting to systems.
 To make it quick and easy to have settings for development, and then avoid having to remove those when building for UAT or production.